subho406/pytorch2jax/README.md

 # Contributing

-If you encounter any bugs or issues while using pytorch-to-jax, or if you have any suggestions for improvements or new features, please open an issue on the GitHub repository at https://github.com/subho406/Pytorch2Jax.
+If you encounter any bugs or issues while using pytorch2jax, or if you have any suggestions for improvements or new features, please open an issue on the GitHub repository at https://github.com/subho406/Pytorch2Jax.

 # License